Rapporter/rapport/_includes/writing-custom-template.md

 Writing a custom _rapport_ template or modifying an existing one is not trickier than writing an ordinary statistical report.
-It requires some basic **R** skills, and an familiarity with _rapport_ input specifications that we're about to cover thorougly.
+It requires some basic **R** skills, and an familiarity with _rapport_ input specifications that we're about to cover thoroughly.
 Of course, sophisticated reports would require more proficiency in **R**.

 #### Input Header